ChrisDoesEverything/fritzbox7330/README.md

 # Contact me!

-if you have any more questions or want to conect me for another reason:
+If you have any more questions or want to conect me for another reason:
 Contact me on this e-mail: 17v5d@notsharingmy.info (Yes this is an actual e-mail)